thingsboard/thingsboard.github.io/docs/trendz/install/trndz-upgrade-instructions-kubernetes.md

 ### Step 9.
 Check synchronization status in ThingsBoard

-//TODO find out how to describe
+After upgrade, it's necessary to check sync status for Trendz with ThingsBoard.
+You can find out how to do it [here](/docs/trendz/install/kubernetes#step-6-sync-thingsboard-with-trendz).